maurice-herwig/wofa/README.md

   Contains the source code.
     - [FiniteAutomata.py](./wofa/FiniteAutomata.py)

-      Finite automata can be used to create finite automata objects on which various operations such as minimization, determinization, complement formation, determination of the symmetric difference and many more can be performed.
+      Finite automata can be used to create FiniteAutomata objects on which various operations such as minimization, determinization, complement formation, determination of the symmetric difference and many more can be performed.

   - [WeightFiniteAutomata.py](./wofa/WeightFiniteAutomata.py)